chromium/chromium/docs/vscode.md

 guidelines](documentation_guidelines.md) and
 [submit a change list](contributing.md).

-All file paths and commands have been tested on Linux.
-Windows and Mac might require a slightly different setup (e.g. `Ctrl` -> `Cmd`).
+All file paths and commands have been tested on Linux and macOS.
+Windows might require a slightly different setup.
 Please update this page accordingly.

 ## Setup